karttur/geoimagine03-docs-setup-projsys/_posts/2022/2022-01-19-setup-projsys-sweref-processes.markdown

 ### Get national boundary

-In the example used in this post a national projection/grid system is defined (Sweden).
+In the example used in this post a national projection/grid system is defined (for Sweden).
 All nations, and their boundaries, are included in a default dataset in Karttur's GeoImagine Framework.
 You can thus get the boundary for any country and for any projection by using the Framework process <span class='process'>ReprojectDefaultRegionProjSys</span>.

-Import Sweden national boundaries from system default **
-### REMOVE TO RUN ### 0193-ReprojectDefaultRegionProjSys-se.json

-0199-Linkdefaultregiontiles-sweref.json

 ## Next step